-We’ve written about the role of food gardens in South Africa to improve food security, but what about the role of private sector?
-With malnutrition the single greatest cause, and result, of poverty, what should South African businesses be doing to alleviate it?
+We’ve written about the role food gardens can play in improving food security in South Africa, but what about the role of the private sector and CSI?
+We know that malnutrition is the single greatest cause – and result – of poverty.
+So, what should South African businesses be doing to alleviate it?

 We believe that businesses have a key role in meeting the challenges of food insecurity and malnutrition.
-Rather than seeing corporate social investment (CSI) as charity, it’s an opportunity to provide real, sustainable change – partnering with communities to empower them to become self-sufficient.
+Rather than seeing corporate social investment (CSI) as charity, we regard it as an opportunity to create real, sustainable change by partnering with communities to empower them to become self-sufficient.
 The debate shouldn’t be about whether companies should get involved, but how they should get involved.

-After seeing the benefits of the joint implementation of some of FTFA’s programmes, we decided to start clustering programmes within communities for greater impact.
-This “eco-cluster” of programmes, including Food Gardens, Trees for All, Trees for Homes and the FTFA’s EduPlant school gardening and nutrition programme, teaches environmentally sustainable food security and planting techniques to under-resourced communities, such as the benefits of permaculture and mini-orchards to improve nutrition.
-Since February 2019, Food & Trees for Africa (FTFA) have partnered with Fortress REIT, a property group and real estate investment trust, to roll out several clustered programmes linked to their locations.
+We have seen the benefits of implementing some of Food & Trees for Africa’s (FTFA) programmes jointly.
+Based on this, we decided to start clustering programmes within communities for greater impact.
+This “eco-cluster” of programmes includes Food Gardens, Trees for All, Trees for Homes and our EduPlant school gardening and nutrition programme.
+These initiatives all teach under-resourced communities environmentally sustainable food-security and planting techniques.
+Just two of the takeaways: The benefits of permaculture and the use of mini-orchards to improve nutrition.

 Creating relationships every step of the way

 It’s a pioneering concept.
-Instead of merely distributing a CSI budget, Fortress REIT has become an important part of the process.
-For example, FTFA’s Food Gardens for Africa programme will help establish a food garden; from that garden, we will distribute trees to the local community through the Trees for Homes programme.
-The community members who come to the garden to collect their trees, form a positive association with the garden (and community centre/co-operative running the garden) which leads to increased local buy-in and support for food gardening activities.
-When the community is involved and impacted in this way, rates of theft and vandalism decrease.
+Instead of merely distributing a CSI budget, Fortress has become an important part of the process.
+For example, FTFA’s Food Gardens for Africa programme will help establish a food garden; from that garden, we will distribute trees to the community through the Trees for Homes programme.
+The community members who come to the garden to collect their trees form a positive association with the garden (and the community centre or co-operative running it).
+As a result, we see increased local buy-in and support for food-gardening activities.
+When the community is involved in this way, rates of theft and vandalism decrease.

-Through the Trees for Homes distribution, and associated foot traffic, the garden can grow their local customer base.
-With Trees for Homes, FTFA trains community members to support the community in the maintenance and care of their trees, creating employment opportunities.
-Fortress REIT staff also help prepare the gardens for planting or distribute trees through volunteer days, forming relationships with the communities who live in the areas around their flagship properties.
+Through the Trees for Homes distribution, and associated foot traffic, the garden can grow its local customer base.
+With Trees for Homes, FTFA trains community members to maintain and care for their trees.
+This, in turn, creates employment opportunities in the community.
+Fortress staff also help prepare the gardens for planting or distribute trees through volunteer days.
+By doing this, they form relationships with the communities living around their flagship properties.

 Promoting systems thinking

-Clustering these programmes allows communities and school children to see the impact of a healthy environment and ecosystem first hand – they helped create it.
+Clustering these programmes allows communities and school children to see the impact of a healthy environment and ecosystem first-hand – one they helped to create.

 Impact that can be measured

 Together with Fortress, we’ve initiated cluster programmes across the country, greening Evaton and Sebokeng in Gauteng, Vredenburg in the Western Cape, Cornubia in KwaZulu-Natal and Sterkspruit in the Eastern Cape.
-In Mpumulanga’s KwaMhlanga, we’ll be implementing a clustered programme in November 2019, which includes an enterprise orchard of 2100 trees.
+In Mpumalanga’s KwaMhlanga, we’ll be implementing a clustered programme in November 2019, which includes an enterprise orchard of 2 100 trees.
 By conducting thorough needs assessments in these areas, we’ve identified opportunities for greater impact.
-In Evaton, for example, Fortress REIT is exploring the opportunity to support high schools through extra maths programmes.
+In Evaton, for example, Fortress is exploring the opportunity to support high schools through extra maths programmes.

-For the period February – November 2019 Fortress REIT have donated and planted 11550 trees across our Trees for Homes, Trees for All and our enterprise orchard programmes.
-The total reach of the Fortress REIT interventions include:
+Between February and November 2019, Fortress donated and planted 11 550 trees across our Trees for Homes, Trees for All and enterprise-orchard programmes.
+The total reach of the Fortress interventions includes: